ablindedgitacctforreview/OPMI-D-16-00024-blinded-repository/README.md

 * Response coding/

-Files used during initial coding by RAs of raw responses -> category (e.g. 'dog' -> PATIENT)
+Files used during the initial coding of raw responses to category (e.g. 'dog' -> PATIENT).
+This folder also contains a full description of how coding of edge cases were handled during this step.

 ##### Files